Last Updated: March 2017

 An auto-inflate feature in included in premium models that maintains the level of air inside the mattress.

-Inflating or deflating an air mattress only takes 5-10 minutes, with pricier models completing the task in only 3-4 minutes.
+Inflating or deflating an a mattress only takes 5-10 minutes, with pricier models completing the task in only 3-4 minutes.
 Internal air pumps are seen in the mid-range or high-end products.

 The feeling of lying on an inflated mattress does feel different to lying on a boxspring or memory foam mattress.
-The surface of the air mattress doesn’t respond to movement or feel quite the same during use.
+The surface of this type of mattress doesn’t respond to movement or feel quite the same during use.
 For a person who is quite particular about the kind of bed they can fall asleep on, even the best air mattress will take a little getting used to.

 It does take 4-10 minutes to inflate most air mattresses.
 For someone who is impatient and wants to go to sleep right away, the wait to set up the bed for the night might be a little annoying.